-- · Support the Northville Township Pathways Plan. - · Support the City of Northville Non-Motorized Plan. - Collaborate with Wayne County and other communities on regional trail/pathway connections. - · Collaborate with Wayne County in the planning for and implementation of the Hines Park Mill Run Project. - Work with the developers of The Downs Project and other stakeholders to establish trail connections with the Bennett Arboretum Pathway, Hines Park, and the City of Northville Non-Motorized Trail Plans. - · Work with community stakeholders to daylight the Rouge River, which runs underneath Northville Downs. - · Create an accessible route connecting downtown Northville from the street grid to Ford Field Park. - Work to establish a greenway along the Johnson Creek to encourage preservation, enhancement and an increased community understanding of this important watershed. - · Work to implement the Riverwalk Vision.
+- · Support the Northville Township Pathways Plan. - · Support the City of Northville Non-Motorized Plan. - Collaborate with Wayne County, Oakland County, and other communities on regional trail/pathway connections. - · Collaborate with Wayne County in the planning for and implementation of the Connecting the Rouge Framework Plan. - Establish trail connections with the Bennett Arboretum Pathway, Hines Park, and the City of Northville Non-Motorized Trail Plans. - Work with community stakeholders to daylight the Rouge River, which runs underneath Northville Downs. - · Create an accessible route connecting downtown Northville from the street grid to Ford Field Park. - Work to establish a greenway along the Johnson Creek to encourage preservation, enhancement and an increased community understanding of this important watershed. - · Work to implement the Riverwalk Framework and Implementation Plan.